ActualCassandra/SecuringMultiVendorCloudsPart2/Labs/Modules/Preparing-the-Environments.md

  Microsoft Defender for Cloud (MDfC) costs are only incurred when specific services are being used, but you are still encouraged to use the trial.
 See the [pricing page for details](https://azure.microsoft.com/en-gb/pricing/details/defender-for-cloud/).

- ## Prerequisites (aside from tenants)
+ ## Other details
- Use a modern browser such a Edge.
+ - Use a modern browser such a Edge.
 Recommended to use an 'InPrivate' window or similar when creating accounts so that you don't accidentally used a logged in account unless you really wish.
+ - If you follow along during the event, you will probably not see any resources from AWS or GCP show up in MDfC as the onboarding process can take several hours once a connector has been configured.

  # AWS
  You should create a trial account (if you do not already have an account) 24 hours prior to doing the labs.

- You can skip most of the next subsection if you want to use an existing account, skip to Step 10 if this is the case.
+ You can skip most of the next section if you want to use an existing account, skip to Step 10 if this is the case.
 ## Steps to create your AWS trial account
 1. Go to https://aws.amazon.com/free/.
 Click 'Create a a Free Account'.
 2. Type the email address you would like to use for the trial as well as a unique AWS account name, and click 'Verify email address'.
 You'll be sent an email to the same address containing a verification code.
 Enter the code and select verify.
 Double check your spam folder if you do not see the AWS email verification email.